 The Museum of London has taken a localised approach for its video game exhibition, opting for 18 games spanning 1982-2000 that depict the U.K.’s capital city.
 As part of the museum’s new digital collecting area, the featured games examine the London’s varying portrayals, from early text-based games to later graphical representations.
 Contrasting the city’s starring role in descriptive prose against the stunningly real visuals of Sim City 3000 offers a unique glance into the evolution of both London and video game technology.

 The Museum of London’s foray into the video game domain also includes the development of best practices for the preservation of game source code, perhaps hinting to a future trend of programming as art.
+The argument surrounding video games as art is long-standing.
+For example, Minecraft, it could be argued that it be considered art, as it gives the players the ability to create buildings and works of art using the building materials from the game.
+These works could even be shared with others through minecraft hosting servers.

 Any art form or genre contemporary to its time bears a long and arduous road to critical acceptance.
 Intense scrutiny and reservation are to be expected as video games muscle their way into the halls of our planet’s most hallowed art institutions.
 It’s definitely game on as the effort is underway.